-Naloxone (Narcan®) is an opioid antagonist—meaning that it binds to opioid receptors in the brain and can reverse or block the effects of other opioids.
+Naloxone is a medication designed to rapidly reverse opioid overdose.
 It can very quickly restore normal respiration to a person whose breathing has slowed or stopped because of an overdose.

 - People using heroin or misusing other opioids

-- Individuals mixing opioids with sedatives such as Xanax or Klonopin
+- People mixing opioids with sedatives such as Xanax or Klonopin

 - People who have previously overdosed

-- People whose tolerance is much lower because they didn’t use for a period of time, such as being in treatment or being in jail.
+- People whose tolerance is much lower because they didn’t use for a period of time, for example because they were in treatment or in jail.

-- Max’s Mission – an organization dedicated to saving lives in Southern Oregon through the distribution of naloxone.
+- Max’s Mission – dedicated to saving lives in Southern Oregon by distributing naloxone.